Eco-Friendly Gear Swaps to Reduce Your Environmental Impact

 Does changing a few habits really matter if climate change is a global issue?

-Six years ago, the Carbon Majors Report made headlines in the Guardian and other sources, with catchy headlines suggesting that 100 companies are responsible for 71% of global industrial emissions.
+Seven years ago, the Carbon Majors Report made headlines in the Guardian and other sources, with catchy headlines suggesting that 100 companies are responsible for 71% of global industrial emissions.

 There’s some major caveats (for example, industrial emissions doesn’t account for agricultural or land use emissions) and up to 88% of emissions comes from consumption of the products.

 Along those lines, according to reports, 90% of those emissions are generated by downstream consumption of carbon-emitting products like coal, oil, and gas—which includes filling up our cars, manufacturing materials to build our roads and skyscrapers, and heating our houses.
-T
+Those 100 companies may be the ones profiting, but our personal consumption is contributing to pollution in a tangible way.

 That means that by reducing our personal environmental impact, we are making a difference!